Miracle of Calanda

-Background
+Background as claimed by believers

-At the end of July 1637 Miguel Pellicer (1617–1647), a 20-year-old man from Calanda in Aragon was working as an agricultural labourer at Castellón, 60 km from Valencia, on his uncle's farm.
+At the end of July 1637, Miguel Pellicer (1617–1647), a 20-year-old man from Calanda in Aragon was working as an agricultural labourer at Castellón, 60 km from Valencia, on his uncle's farm.
 While steering a cart by riding one of the mules that was pulling it, Miguel fell off, probably because he had fallen asleep.
 The cartwheel passed over his right leg, breaking the tibia.
 He received initial treatment at Castellón, then was admitted to the hospital of Valencia, where he stayed for five days.
 He then decided to leave for Zaragoza in order to receive treatment in the hospital dedicated to Our Lady of the Pillar to whom he had great devotion.
 The 300 kilometre journey took him some 50 days.

-On his arrival, the doctors observed that the leg was in an advanced state of gangrene, leaving no other choice but to amputate it.
+On his arrival, the leg was in an advanced state of gangrene, leaving no other choice but to amputate it.
 In their testimony, the doctors described the leg as "very phlegmonous and gangrenous," to the point of appearing "black."
 In mid-October two master surgeons, Juan de Estanga and Diego Millaruelo, carried out the operation.
 The leg was cut "four fingers below the knee."
 Although they had made the patient drowsy with alcoholic and drugged drinks, as was the practice at the time, Miguel suffered excruciating pain: "In his torment," the witnesses would later say, "the young man called upon the Virgin of the Pillar, unceasingly and with great fervor."
 The leg was then buried, as was customary at the time, in a special part of the hospital's cemetery.
 The stub was subsequently cauterized with fire.

 Miguel Juan Pellicer stayed in hospital for a few months, until in the spring of 1638 he was provided with a wooden leg and crutches and released from hospital.
 For the next two years, he made his living through begging.
 He was provided with the necessary authorization, at the Sanctuary of the Pillar.
 During this time he was certainly a familiar sight for a large number of the citizens of Zaragoza.
 He regularly returned to the hospital for checkups and treatment through Dr. Estanga.

 Every evening he would ask the servants in the sanctuary for a bit of the oil that burnt in the lamp and use it as ointment to rub in the stub of his leg, with the conviction that he would so be able to draw the aid of the Virgin upon him.
 In the first months of 1640, now 23 years old, he decided to return to his parents at Calanda.
 After about one week's travel he arrived during the second week of Lent, i.e. between March 11 and 14.
 Unable to help in working on the fields, he once again took up begging, going around the neighbouring villages on donkey's back.
 Many people at the time must have witnessed that his lower leg was missing.